mit-orcd/orcd-docs-edit/docs/recipes/jupyter.md

 ### Web Portal

 The most straightforward way to run a Jupyter notebook on one of our computing clusters is to use the cluster's web portal.
-While this route is the easiest to set up, it can be limiting if you want more control over your environment or the resources allocated to your notebook.

 - Link to web portal:
 [https://orcd-ood.mit.edu/](https://orcd-ood.mit.edu/)